 (6) Bugs Bunny in Looney Tunes: Back In Action

-In a film about the Looney Tunes, you would expect to see Bugs Bunny a lot.
+In a film about Looney Tunes, you would expect to see Bugs Bunny a lot.
 And you do see him… doing nothing!
 Since the protagonist of the last Looney Tunes film that mixed live action performances with animation is none other than Daffy Duck, Bugs Bunny is kind of pushed aside, having more of a background role.
 Everything about the wacky wabbit is kind of mediocre, while Daffy gets all the good parts!

 (7) Hawkeye in The Avengers

 The Avengers!
 The team consisted of Earth's Mightiest Heroes… and Hawkeye!
 We’ve got the Incredible Hulk, a monster which can destroy whole buildings with one fist!
 We have Iron Man, the eccentric billionaire philanthropist!
 We have Thor, the God of Thunder.
 And then, there’s Hawkeye.
 Poor Hawkeye!
 He’s by far the weakest member of the group.
-Although he actually had some cool scenes in the first half of movie, with him getting controlled by Loki and destroying the Hellicarier, he completely lost his mojo when he joined the heroic team.
+Although he actually had some cool scenes in the first half of movie, with him getting controlled by Loki and destroying the Helicarrier, he completely lost his mojo when he joined the heroic team.
 What was his involvement in the final battle?
-He actually managed to kill some aliens with his arrows, while Hulk and Iron Man destroyed the huge monsters at the next block.
+He actually managed to kill some aliens with his arrows, while Hulk and Iron Man destroyed the huge monsters on the next block.

 (8) Gwen Stacy in Spider-Man 3

 Many of you might consider Gwen as Peter Parker’s main lady, with Emma Stone’s performance as the blonde beauty overshadowing Kirsten Dunst’s as Mary Jane.
 Unfortunately, that cannot be said for Bryce Dallas Howard in Spider-Man 3, since the actress was given little to no time to shine, with Gwen’s role being downgraded into that of just a pretty girl in Peter’s class.
-She doesn’t get romantically involved with Peter, the whole The Night Gwen Stacy Died storyline is completely absent, and Gwen settles down with the stereotypical role of the useless female companion.
+She doesn’t get romantically involved with Peter, the whole The Night Gwen Stacy Died storyline is completely absent, and Gwen settles into the stereotypical role of the useless female companion.